-- Before closing hood, make sure the hood prop rod is fully seated into its storage retaining clips. - Do not slam the hood to close it.
-Use a firm downward push at the center front edge of the hood to ensure that both latches engage. - Never drive your vehicle unless the hood is fully closed, with both latches engaged.
+- Before closing hood, make sure the hood prop rod is fully seated into its storage retaining clips. - Lower the hood to approximately 6 in (15.2 cm) above the closed position and drop the hood to latch it. - Never drive your vehicle unless the hood is fully closed, with both latches engaged.